Area Office for the Aging (AOA)

 Phone: 716-945-8414

-Hours: Mon-Fri: 8:30am-7pm; Sat & Sun: 10:30am-7pm
+Hours: Mon-Fri: 8:30am-7pm; Sat & Sun: 9am-2pm

 Elders are an important part of our community.
 They are our first teachers.
-Their knowledge, language and experiences are passed down from generation to generation through stories or by example.
+Their knowledge, language, and experiences are passed down from generation to generation through stories or by example.
 They share their pain, triumphs, and vision for the future.
-As community members, we must respect, honor and protect our elders from abuse and mistreatment.
+As community members, we must respect, honor, and protect our elders from abuse and mistreatment.

 Elder abuse is any knowing, intentional, or negligent act by a caregiver or any other person that causes harm or a serious risk of harm to an elder.
-Sadly, the neglect and mistreatment of elders happens most by family members.
+Sadly, the neglect and mistreatment of elders happens mostly by family members.
 Most cases of elder abuse are undetected, under-reported, and unresolved.

 If you or someone you know is experiencing abuse, neglect, or exploitation -please reach out for help:

-- In cases of immediate danger call 911.
+- In cases of immediate danger, call 911.

 - To report abuse or neglect at home: Call New York State Adult Protective Services, 1-844-697-3505